Possessing a wide-ranging skill set and renowned for his stylistic fluency,

 Amongst his generation, Carmen boasts the exceptionally rare combination of the knowledge of classical Italian folk styles and dialects spanning Italy, accompanied by a mature approach to playing accordion, and thus is recognized and sought out in the Italian cultural circles of Toronto and Boston, having performed at the St. Anthony Feast in Boston, Wakefield Italian Festa in Wakefield, MA, St. Peter's Fiesta in Gloucester, MA, as well as the St. Anthony Feast in Hamilton, ON and Festa Della Madonna Delle Grazie in Toronto.
 He was the Director of Entertainment for the 2012 Fogolar Furlan Convention of Canada, where he performed as well as presented a workshop on the history of the indigenous music of the region of Friuli, the Villotte.
 Carmen also enjoyed working as a demo artist for Roland Canada, performing demonstrations and workshops on the revolutionary FR-7X, the world's first digital accordion, and was featured online as Roland's Musician of the Month in October, 2013.

 A highly respected educator, Carmen conducts various clinics and masterclasses at secondary schools in the Greater Toronto Area, as well as boasts successful in-person and live, online private teaching studios, with an emphasis on contemporary improvisation, harmony, composition, ear training and songwriting, as well as post-secondary music curriculum and audition preparation for prospective undergraduate students.
 He was proudly appointed Alumni Ambassador for Berklee College of Music in 2014, and assists the college with recruitment and outreach opportunities within various communities.
-Annually, Carmen is the featured adjudicator in the pop and jazz sections at the Davenport Festival of Music in Toronto, and previously resided as a Sessional Lecturer in jazz piano instruction at the University of Guelph.
+Annually, Carmen is the featured adjudicator in the pop and jazz sections at the Davenport Festival of Music in Toronto, and currently resides as a Sessional Lecturer teaching the jazz ensemble at the University of Guelph.

 In 2016, Carmen co-founded B-Jazzed, a non-for-profit organization curating performances, education series, and philanthropy of jazz music and its musicians, in the city of Brampton.
 Serving as its Artistic Director, Carmen has managed weekly performances in Brampton such as Joe's Jazz Jam, Jazz @ J. Red & Co., and Dinner Jazz at the Brampton Golf Club.
 In participation with the Brampton Library, Carmen programmed the BL Studio Series, a monthly education series teaching recording studio techniques free of charge at the Chinguacousy Branch recording studio, as well as a weekly improvisation and